tmathmeyer/psg/readme.md

 8
 ````

-the $<var> are module names, they correlate directly to C functions
+the $variables are module names, they correlate directly to C functions
 the numbers are the forground and background respectivey. they are
 8 bit colors. look here for more info: http://misc.flogisoft.com/bash/tip_colors_and_formatting